Guides:

 This section of the form is about choosing a paper hearing or oral hearing for your appeal.

-• With a Hearing – the Judge decides your appeal by reading your documents and listening to what you, your representative (if you have one) and the Home Office representative say about your case.
+• With a Hearing (Oral hearing) - the Judge decides your appeal by reading your documents and listening to what you, your representative (if you have one) and the Home Office representative say about your case.
 This is called an oral hearing.
 There are 3 types of oral hearing: (i) phone (ii) video and (iii) face-to-face in London.

 • You can ask for a phone or video hearing if you are in detention, or have other problems that would make it difficult for you to the Tribunal.
 If you are heavily pregnant or have young children you would need to bring to the Tribunal you can ask for phone or video hearing.